matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

 <br>
 <h3>2.
 Chord Cloning and Simplification</h3>

-<p>I developed functions to simplify the transposed chords for use with the Circle of Fifths function.
-This way, you can see both simplified and more complex versions of the chords, along with relative chord information, making it easier to search and use the tool effectively.
-I also focused on efficiency by ensuring that my function only matched chords in their base format, which helped make harmonic exploration feel seamless.</p>
+<p>I then developed functions to simplify the transposed chords for use with the Circle of Fifths function I would later create.
+This way, with both simplified and more complex versions of the chords for reference makes it easier for the tool to search and provide harmonically sound suggestions.
+This led me to focus on efficiency to ensure my function only matched chords in their base format - 'Bbmi' as opposed to more complex chords like: 'Bbmi7b5#9'.</p>

 ```javascript
 // Loop through the circle to find a match